semprag/semprag.github.io/basics.md

 - Use full first names of authors or editors.
 - In case of multiple authorship, the names of all authors must be given.
 - Unpublished manuscripts need a month and year.
 If a url is available, include it.
-- For all urls, we prefer a url to a permanent resource such as SemanticsArchive, rather than the author's homepage or institutional website.
+- For all urls, we prefer a url to a permanent resource such as SemanticsArchive, rather than the author's homepage or institutional website, but if the latter is the only available option, please use it.
 - Conference proceedings should *not* include editor information.
+They should be given the `@article` type with the `journal` field set to the conference name and the acronym in parentheses: `journal = {North East Linguistic Society ({NELS})`.
+Do not include the words "proceedings of the" or "papers from the".
 - Publishers that have multiple cities should include both (unless the publisher information indicates otherwise).
-Conjoin them with an ampersand &. <!-- Conflicting instruction: Separate multiple cities for publishers with commas.
-(Which is right?) -->
+Conjoin them with an ampersand `\&`.
-- For conference proceedings title, use the name of the society and then put the meeting's acronym in parentheses.
-Otherwise treat as a journal article.
-Do not include the words "proceedings of the" or "papers from the".
 - Do not hard-case words or letters in your BibTeX entries (e.g., `{B}ook {T}itle`), except for the following exceptions:
   - Proper names
     - Languages
     - People
     - Places
   - Acronyms
+  - All nouns if the title is in German or similar languages that capitalize nouns
   - Even in these cases, hard-case the entire word instead of the initial letter.
+(This is essential for proper kerning.)
     - <del>`{B}ook`</del> `{Book}`
 - Whenever possible, include the DOI for the article.
 These are often hard to find, but [Google Scholar](http://scholar.google.com/) and [crossref.org/SimpleTextQuery](http://crossref.org/SimpleTextQuery/) can help.
   - DOIs should never end in periods, which can cause the DOI lookup to fail.